sandeepkumarvenkatesh/sandeepkumarvenkatesh/README.md

 - 👋 Hi, I’m @sandeepkumarvenkatesh
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning HTML, CSS and Javascript.
-- 💞️ I’m looking to collaborate on front end developers.
+- 💞️ I’m looking to collaborate on front end development.
 - 📫 Reach me at sandeepkumarv@outlook.in
 - 👨🏼‍💻 Have a look into my projects [here.](https://sandeepkumarvenkatesh.github.io/Web.Development/)